Consensys/ethereum-developer-tools-list/README.md

 * [Drizzle](https://github.com/truffle-box/drizzle-box) -  Redux library to connect a frontend to a blockchain

-* [Eventeum](https://github.com/ConsenSys/eventeum) - Java Ethereum-backend integration from Kauri
+* [Eventeum](https://github.com/ConsenSys/eventeum) - A bridge between Ethereum smart contract events and backend microservices, written in Java by Kauri.

 ### Programming Languages